 When you think about leadership development do you focus on the strengths of your team or their weaknesses?
 Do you believe you will get the most out of your people by emphasizing what is wrong with them or what is right?
-Here’s my two cents.
+Here are my two cents.
 If leadership development overlooks the gifts people bring and hones in on weaknesses mediocre is all you will get.
 BUT if leadership development supports the strengths that people bring naturally, they will grow into greatness.

 Often strengths go unnoticed because they come naturally and easily.
-I mentioned early that we are preconditioned to look at areas of weakness or what is wrong with us.
+I mentioned earlier that we are preconditioned to look at areas of weakness or what is wrong with us.
 We are also preconditioned to believe that things should be hard.
 If we are not struggling to improve, then we will not get ahead.
-I believe when you tap into your natural gifts you are able to get into flow.
+I believe when you tap into your natural gifts you are able to get into a flow.
 Work does not feel like “work”.
 When you are engaged in projects that allow you to use your strengths you enjoy what you are doing, and it comes naturally.

 When an organization develops a strengths-based culture people are set up for success.
 Each person is specifically coached and guided to use their natural born gifts and talents in their contribution to the whole.
-It has been proven when individuals operate from the foundation of their strengths, they will be more engaged, achieve greater success and be happier.
+It has been proven when individuals operate from the foundation of their strengths, they will be more engaged, achieve greater success, and be happier.

 If you found this Newsletter helpful for your leadership development, please Like and Share it with your colleagues and friends.
 We need to continually support each other on our journey to greatness.